ed-kung/CSUN-Econ-310/docs/notes/04-supply-curves.md

 ## Supply curves

-A supply curve maps the price of a commodity to the amount of the level of output that a producer chooses to produce.
+A supply curve maps the price of a commodity to the amount of output a producer chooses to produce.
 We can solve the optimization problem for a general price $$p$$ to get the producer's supply curve.

 {: .blue-callout-title }
 > Example